-Seventy-seven survivors from the Signal Company finally arrived in Japan and went to work in Osaka as stevedores in the port; most remained there, although some were moved to other camps in the region.
+Seventy-nine survivors from the Signal Company finally arrived in Japan and went to work in Osaka as stevedores in the port; most remained there, although some were moved to other camps in the region.
 A further 23 men were brought to Japan on other transports.
 Sadly 17 men did not see the end of the war; their ashes are interred in Yokohama War Cemetery.
 Two others died in an air crash after their release in 1945.

-The Hong Kong Signal Company had suffered grievously—98 men, more than half, were killed in action, died of wounds or died in captivity.
+The Hong Kong Signal Company had suffered grievously—93 men, more than half, were killed in action, died of wounds or died in captivity.

 Arnold Topliff BEM survived his incarceration in Japan; he died in Derbyshire in 1969, aged 50.

 Somewhat surprisingly, given his comprehensive coverage of almost every other aspect of the history of Royal Signals during the war, Major General Nalder confines his comments about the Battle for Hong Kong to a very short paragraph that does not even mention the Hong Kong Signal Company.
 Those that wish to read more about the battle, the Corps’ contribution and the fate of the prisoners, must look elsewhere.
 (See the update to this blog post here.)